 Opioids Aren’t the Only Choice

-Adding acute pain to Utah’s qualifying conditions list is a clear demonstration of opioids are not the only choice for managing pain.
+Adding acute pain to Utah’s qualifying conditions list is a clear demonstration that opioids are not the only choice for managing pain.
 If doctors and their patients agree that opioids are the best bet, so be it.
 But if either one has reservations, medical cannabis is another option.

 Lawmakers are to be commended for adding acute pain to the qualifying conditions list.
 It was the right thing to do.
 With any luck, it will help reduce the number of opioid prescriptions written in the state.
 That can only help in the effort to end the opioid crisis.